LoyolaChicagoCS/gradhandbook/source/prospective_students.rst

          admission.
 All other
          parts of your application remain to be considered.

-     *   The English requirement is *waived* only for students for satisfy at least one of the following:
+     *   The English requirement is *waived* only for students who satisfy at least one of the following:

          *   U.S. citizens and permanent residents
-         *   Students with Bachelor's or higher degree from accredited institutions in the US,
+         *   Students with Bachelor's or higher degree from accredited institutions in the United States,
              United Kingdom, Canada, Australia or New Zealand, who primarily attended their classes in those countries.
              Students are exempt who